soffes/blog/published/2011-05-10-custom-cloud-app-viso/custom-cloud-app-viso.markdown

 ---
-title: Custom Cloud App Viso
+tags:
+- development
-categories: development ruby
+- ruby
 ---

+# Custom Cloud App Viso

 If you haven't heard of [Cloud App](http://getcloudapp.com/), you must be living under a rock or something else that shields you from awesome.
 It's a fantastic service.
 You **must** check it out.